apollo994/annocli/USAGE.md

 # annocli Usage Guide

-This guide provides detailed usage examples for the `download` and `alias` commands in annocli.
+This guide provides detailed usage examples for all commands in annocli.

 ## Download Command